Becoming a Geologist

 I Discover I’m A Dork

 As children, we were told that our primary responsibility was school, and everything else was secondary to that.
-We had a good library at home; there was always a modern set of encyclopedias in the house.
 My brother and I read encyclopedias constantly…for recreation.
-Neither of us went to the bathroom without an encyclopedia under our arm!
+Neither of us went to the bathroom without an encyclopedia!

 My father was always bringing home some cast-offs related to electricity.
-It might be a spark coil that could deliver a hefty jolt to your body one week, a set of field telephones the next, ancient telegraph keys and receivers the next.
-We always had plenty of 6-volt dry cells, rolls of wire, and solder to power up anything we might design.
+It might be a spark coil that could deliver a hefty jolt to your body one week, or a set of WWII field telephones the next, We always had plenty of 6-volt dry cells, rolls of wire, and solder to power up anything we might design.
 I disassembled stereos, telephones, and house wiring, and tried to get the stuff reassembled before my father got home.
 Mom never batted an eye when when she found me deep inside the stereo, the breaker box, or her mixer.
-One of my favorite afternoon activities was taking the back off the TV, pulling the vacuum tubes out, carefully examining them, and replacing them.
+One of my favorite afternoon activities was taking the back off the TV, pulling the vacuum tubes out, carefully examining each one, then replacing them.

 Rocks Are Cool